Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 Why Pittsburgh rewards runners who respect the hills — not race through them.

-This calculator helps you solve that problem by giving you an exact, step-by-step plan built on research, experience, and data.
-Enter your goal time, set how aggressively you want to handle uphills, and you'll get a target pace for every mile that closes exactly to your goal — accounting for every foot of climb and drop from the starting gun to the Point State Park finish.
+This calculator helps you solve that problem by giving you an exact, step-by-step plan built on the actual 2024 race GPX.
+Enter your goal time, set how aggressively you want to handle uphills, and you'll get a target pace for every mile that closes exactly to your goal — accounting for every foot of climb and drop from the Downtown start to the Point State Park finish.

 Free Tool